jim-schwoebel/allie/README.md

 what is the 1-word common name for the problem you are working on? (e.g. gender for male/female classification) gender
 ```
+It will then output the regression model in the proper folder, using TPOT as a model trainer.

 ### [Making predictions](https://github.com/jim-schwoebel/allie/tree/master/training)
 To make predictions using the machine learning model that you just trained, type this into the terminal: